-(a) Smoke alarms must be installed on the ceiling in every bedroom, in exit routes, hallways, living areas and staff offices/areas.
+Smoke alarms must be installed on the ceiling in every bedroom, in exit routes, hallways, living areas and staff offices/areas.

-- (b) Compliance for smoke alarms in bedrooms is achieved if: - i. they are located within 3m from the bed head / pillow position; or - when located further than 3m from the bed head/pillow position, the sound level during an alarm measured at the bed head/pillow position is to achieve at least 85dB(A) for 1 minute, and at least than 82dB(A) after 4 minutes of continuous alarm when measured during the 'on' phases of the signal. - (c) The smoke alarms must be powered directly from the 240v main power supply with battery backup.
+Compliance for smoke alarms in bedrooms is achieved if:

+- (a) they are located within 3m from the bed head / pillow position; or - (b) When located more than 3m from the bed head/pillow position the sound level during an alarm measured at the bed head/pillow position is to achieve not less than 85dB(A) for 1 minute, and not less than 82dB(A) after 4 minutes of continuous alarm when measured during the 'on' phases of the signal.

+The smoke alarms must be powered directly from the 240V main power supply with battery backup.
 All smoke alarms must be interconnected so that activation of a single smoke alarm will cause all smoke alarms in the building to sound.
-An alarm locate facility must be provided within the staff bedroom to enable the initiating smoke alarm to be readily identified. - (d) The smoke alarm battery backup must be a type that is rechargeable, non-removable that has a minimum expected lifespan of 10 years, and battery life of 6 months without primary (mains) power supply. - (e) The interconnection between smoke alarms must be by hardwire interconnection or, if wireless connection, written approval is required from the FRMU. - (f) Smoke alarms or smoke detectors must be of the photo-electric type
+An alarm locate facility must be provided within the staff bedroom to enable the initiating smoke alarm to be readily identified.

+The smoke alarm battery backup must be a type that is rechargeable, non-removable, that has a minimum expected lifespan of 10 years, and battery life of 6 months without primary (mains) power supply.

+The interconnection between smoke alarms must be by hardwire interconnection or if wireless connection must have written approval of the FRMU.

 Smoke detection systems (including occupant warning) complying with AS1670.1 are also acceptable.
-Where a smoke detection system is provided, the FIP or a mimic panel must be located in the staff bedroom or office and have facilities to identify alarms in individual bedrooms.
+Where a smoke detection system is provided, the FIP or a mimic panel must be located in the staff bedroom and have facilities to identify alarms in individual bedrooms.